riiix3/OurProject/README.md

 In this upgraded version we made some additional improvements over the initial version , that is why this version is considered somewhat "major Release" Because it has additional features :
 * We have modified the user interface by adding a logo indicating what the system is .
 * Also, a "CLEAR" button has been added, where if the user wants to modify his text, he can just click on it .
-* We made the fields in the middle and made them an appropriate size to be easier for the user to see and use .
+* We made the TextBox in the middle and made them an appropriate size to be easier for the user to see and use .
+* In the initial version, the result of the labels was shown in console and in this version, the result will appear in the user interface .